 Horizontal Scaling

-Horizontal scaling can be achieved by balancing the load between many instances of each MPC node.
-It allows for improved throughput and failover.
-We support two different types of horizontal scaling of the TSM.
+Horizontal scaling can be achieved by balancing the load between many instances of each MPC node in the Builder Vault TSM.
+This allows for improved throughput and fail-over.
+We support three different types of horizontal scaling of the Builder Vault TSM:

 In this setup you deploy several identical TSMs, each TSM consisting of one set of MPC nodes.
 All instances of MPC Node 1 (one in each TSM) are configured to share the same database.
 Similarly, all instances of MPC Node 2 share the same database, and so forth.
 With this setup, a SDK can now use any of the TSMs.